 But before thinking about working together, you still need to make them accept you as their pupils, so take a paper and divide it into two parts.
 This will be your contract proposal.

 On the right, write everything you can do for your mentor.
 Some examples could be data entry, proofreading, agenda management, publication schedule, deadlines reminder, topic research, etc. If you read their work with enough attention, you should know what they need.

 On the left, instead, write one key thing you want to learn from your mentor.

 Why only one?
 Firstly because you need to offer your mentor a good contract if you want them to accept.
-And second, you probably aren’t aware of the amount of work it takes to do a job at peak level.
+And second, you probably aren’t aware of the amount of work it takes to do a job at a peak level.

 For example, you may want to learn how to start a successful blog, but that implies many skills.
-You need to study how to buy a domain, a hosting plan, write posts, make pages, SEO, attract readers, promote your work, etc. So keep your first request simple.
+You need to study how to buy a domain, and a hosting plan, write posts, make pages, SEO, attract readers, promote your work, etc. So keep your first request simple.
 Eventually, you can ask for more later.

 Third step — The first contact

 Now you are ready to make the first contact.
 You researched a couple of mentors, and you have different contracts for each of them.
-So rank them from the most compelling one, and write them an email, or talk to them in person if possible.
+So rank them from the most compelling ones, and write them an email, or talk to them in person if possible.

 Let’s suppose you write them an email.
 Even here, you need to choose the right approach first, which can be direct or indirect, and it depends on your mentor’s personality.